Comcast/ActorServiceRegistry/README.md

 Design considerations
 ----------
 </a>
 Microservices in an Akka Cluster are implemented as actors running in specific cluster nodes.
-The protocols to these microservice are not json over http but are remoted serialized messages in the traditional Akka way.
+The protocols to these microservice are not typical web service json payloads over http but are Akka-remoted serialized messages in the traditional Akka way.

 Traditional service discovery mechanims such as Etcd and Consul are suitable for web services - not actor references.